Communications Ministry Revamping Its Allied Deptts To Facilitate Public - UrduPoint

 Communications Ministry Revamping Its Allied Deptts To Facilitate Public

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Dec, 2022 ) :Federal Minister for Communications Asad Mehmood is revamping the allied departments of the Communications Ministry to facilitate the masses through provision of high quality digitized universal postal services, technical education, and international standard road network across the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Dec, 2022 ) :Federal Minister for Communications Asad Mehmood is revamping the allied departments of the Communications Ministry to facilitate the masses through the provision of high-quality digitized universal postal services, technical education, and an international standard road network across the country.

 He said that due to non-recruitment for years, around 2,064 posts were vacant, due to which the service was badly affected.

-He said that the minister was determined to bring innovation in Pakistan Post to meet the modern demands, and provide world-class postal services to the public.
+He said that the minister was determined to bring innovation to Pakistan Post to meet the modern demands and provide world-class postal services to the public.
 After the distribution of 1000 more motorcycles, the total number of two-wheelers would be 2359 in the near future, after which arrangements would be made for the distribution of mail through motorcycles in the remaining beats, he added.

 He underlined that M-6 would be completed in a record time of 30 months and it would be constructed according to international standards.